pingcap/tidb-operator/docs/local-dind-tutorial.md

     > **Note:** The outputs of different versions of `kubectl` might be slightly different.

 - For Linux users, `kubeadm` may produce warning messages during installation process if you are using kernel 5.x or later versions.
-The cluster may still be working, but it's recommended to use kernel version between 3.10 and 4.x for better compatiability.
+The cluster may still be working, but it's recommended to use kernel version 3.10+ or 4.x for better compatiability.

+- `root` access or permissions to operate with Docker daemon.

 ## Step 1: Deploy a Kubernetes cluster using DinD

+There is a script in our repository that can help you install and setup a Kubernetes cluster (version 1.12) using DinD for TiDB Operator.

 ```sh
 $ git clone --depth=1 https://github.com/pingcap/tidb-operator